openhie/openhie-ig-template/README.md

-A basic template for openHIE FHIR IGs
+The openHIE template for FHIR IGs

+To use it, simply set
+   template = openhie.fhir.template

+in your ImplementationGuide's ig.ini